CUCSGSA/landing/GSA_about.md

 layout: page
 ---

 <img src="assets/img/2023_group.png" alt="2023 group" width="100%">

 # Who are we?
-The Computer Science Graduate Students Association (CSGSA) is a student organization run by and for graduate students from the Computer Science Department at University of Colorado Boulder.
-Our main goal is to **foster community** amongst graduate students in the Department of Computer Science and other affiliated departments/institutes
+The Computer Science Graduate Students Association (CSGSA) at the University of Colorado Boulder is a vibrant community spearheaded by and for computer science graduate students.
+Our mission is to **foster community** among graduate students within the Department of Computer Science and its affiliated departments/institutes.
+CSGSA is fundamentally a student-led body that thrives on the dedication and involvement of its members.
+The success of our initiatives and activities is a direct result of the passionate efforts of student leaders, representatives, and volunteers who tirelessly work to represent and support their peers.

 # What do we do?
-The CSGSA arranges **social events, professional development events**, and serves as a **central forum of representation** for graduate students, representing graduate students’ interests to the department and broader university administration.
-We aim to **support graduate students** holistically throughout their program of study.
+CSGSA organizes a wide range of activities including **social events and professional development events**, serving as a **central forum for graduate student representation**.
+We advocate for the interests of graduate students within the department and the broader university administration, aiming to holistically **support graduate students** throughout their academic journey.

+# Our Origin Story
+Founded in the academic year 2017-2018, CSGSA was born out of necessity during a period of significant growth within the department—marked by the arrival of a lot of new faculty members.
+Initially, graduate student interactions were coordinated by a social board and representation on various committees was sporadic and ad-hoc.
+The expansion highlighted the need for a structured support system for graduate students, prompted by concerns such as rising living costs and the need for stronger community connections.

+From discussions at a pivotal town hall meeting, and insights from a belonging and wellness report, it became clear that a more formal organization was needed.
+CSGSA was envisioned to consolidate existing structures and enhance them around three tenets:
+1. **Providing graduate student representation** to the department, college, and university.
+2. **Supporting social events** that build a sense of community among graduate students.
+3. **Fostering professional development** to prepare graduate students for their future careers.

+CSGSA started with modest initiatives like hosting happy hours and electing representatives to various committees.
+This gradually fostered a tight-knit community, supported immensely by faculty members who helped secure a budget for more extensive activities including boardgame nights, ice cream socials, and events with delicious food.

+# Full Circle
+It's a full-circle moment for CSGSA, as the organization that emerged from a town hall discussion is now responsible for hosting these very town hall meetings.
+This role not only underscores our foundational goal of robust representation and support but also highlights our ongoing commitment to enhance the graduate student experience at CU Boulder.

-# What have we done in the past?
+# What have we achieved?

-We have hosted a LOTT of social and professional development events but along with that we have also been responsible for a lot of very cool projects in the past.
-Some of our highlights include:
+Over the years, CSGSA has been instrumental in numerous initiatives that have significantly enhanced the graduate student experience.
+Highlights include:
-1. **Cost for Internship credits**:
+1. **Reducing the cost for internship credits**,
-2. **Project Accountability**:
-3. **DEIA intiaives**:
+2. **Establishing Project Accountability**,
+3. **Advancing DEIA initiatives**,
-4. **Got Overleaf premium for PhD students**:
+4. **Securing Overleaf Premium for PhD students**,
-5. more projects...
+5. **Advocating for better wages** for TAs and RAs in response to the increasing cost of living,
+6. **Pursuing the creation of a dedicated lounge space** for graduate students, enhancing the quality of student life on campus,
+7. **Influencing curriculum changes**, where feedback from CSGSA led to the reduction of required breadth courses from five to three, directly impacting degree flexibility and student workload.

+These achievements are a testament to the collaborative spirit and dedication of our members who continue to drive CSGSA's mission forward, making it an indispensable part of the CU Boulder community.